LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ## Register-Indirect

-The operand is given indirectly by one or two registers. i.e:
+The operand is given indirectly by one or two registers.
+A segment register and a constant offset value can be supplied.

+The calculated value acts as a pointer (address to a memory location).

+i.e:

 <pre>MOV <strong>[BX + DI]</strong>, CH; calculate the operand with the values from BX and DI</pre>

 ### Address
-To calculate the address with immediate addressing  mode the following scheme is used:
+To calculate an address the following scheme is used:

 $$Offset := \begin{Bmatrix}-\\CS:\\DS:\\SS:\\ES:\end{Bmatrix}\begin{Bmatrix}-\\BX\\BP\end{Bmatrix} +\begin{Bmatrix}-\\SI\\DI\end{Bmatrix} + \begin{Bmatrix}-\\displacement_8\\displacement_{16}\end{Bmatrix}$$